sera619/TicTacToe-KivyMD/README.md

 > python .\main.py
 >```
 >

-> it is also possible to run this game on your Android device. if you want this just open a new issue with your suggestion and i will upload a .apk file
+## Get the Game ##

+> You can find a compiled android .apk if you click [here](https://github.com/sera619/TicTacToe-KivyMD/releases/tag/Android-APK).
+> I also work on a windows/linux binary.
+This will get released soon.

 ## Preview ##

 ![mobile preview](mobile-preview.png)
 ![preview image](preview.png)